 Average hourly pay: $19 to $62

 Technology workers should be able to find a plethora of work-from-home opportunities.
-In addition to full-time listings with the above employers and staffing agencies, you can find freelance gigs for software engineers and developers via online marketplaces, such as FreeUp, Remote and Upwork.
+In addition to full-time listings with the above employers, you can find freelance gigs for software engineers and developers via online marketplaces, such as FreeUp, Remote and Upwork.

-Editor’s note: This article was updated with new information on contact tracers.
+Editor’s note: This article was updated with information about jobs that are more recently available.